 HOW WE DO IT:

 We offer youth development photography classes in both Digital Photography and traditional Black and White Darkroom Photography throughout the year in 8 week quarters to youth ages 13-19.
-Classes meet on Monday/Wednesdays or Tuesday/Thursdays from 4:30-7:00pm and the Summer Quarter from 2:00-5:00pm.
+Classes meet on Monday/Wednesdays or Tuesday/Thursdays from 4:30-7:00pm.
+Class times during summer vary.

 SERVICE LEARNING HOURS: